minihealer/MiniHealerText/README.md

-All rights reserved to 💪Sad Doge
+All rights reserved to 💪Sad Doge<br />
 Feel free to submit Issue for error, remind updating...etc.
-Or put up a PR here! 🚀
+Or put up a PR here! 🚀 <br />
-Any contribution is greatly appreciated 🙏, feel free to reach out if you want your name to appear in the game!
+Any contribution is greatly appreciated 🙏, don't hesitate to reach out if you want your name to appear in the game!<br />